CEMPD/VERDI/doc/Release_Notes/README.md

 **REPLACE ALL PRIOR** versions of VERDI with this patched release version.

-*Updated OpenJDK to version 21 to fix security vulnerability.
+*Updated OpenJDK to version java 21.0.1 2023-10-17 LTS to fix security vulnerability.

 The following new features were added: